biox/clist/README.md

 ## Contributing

-Send patches and bug reports to j3s.
+To help with development, please send patches, ideas, and bug reports to misc@c3f.net